 The gap between intention and eating

-While running this morning I was thinking about the gap between intention and action.
-This is something I see happening all around me, and even watch unfolding in my own life.
+Getting it done first off also helps avoid building up the potential gap between intention and action.
+This is something I see happening all around me and even watch unfolding in my own life.

 There are multiple studies showing just how big the difference can be between what people want to do and what actually ends up happening.

 Think about when you have decided to exercise in the mornings, go on a diet, quit drinking so much wine, get to bed earlier or not waste so much time on FB, for example.
-We all have the best intentions, but then when it comes to action, it often doesn’t work out the way we expect.
+You have the best intentions, but then when it comes to action, it often doesn’t work out the way you expect.

 I’ll use morning exercise as an example.
-We decide that going for a run 3 times a week will be good for our health.
-We know if we do it, we’ll feel better afterwards too.
+You decide that going for a run 3 times a week will be good for your health.
+You know if you do it, you’ll feel better afterwards too.

-So, we decide we’ll do it starting next Monday.
+So, you decide you’ll do it starting next Monday.
 It’s always easier to feel positive about doing something that doesn’t start now!
 How many times have I heard this too from children who have food discomfort.
-“Oh, I’ll eat that when I’m 5 or when I’m 7 I’ll be able to eat that”.
+“Oh, I’ll eat that when I’m 5, or when I’m 7 I’ll be able to eat that”.

-We have every intention of running next Monday but then Sunday we have a big family drama and instead of getting to bed early like we intended, bedtime is much later than usual.
+You have every intention of running next Monday but then Sunday you have a big family drama and instead of getting to bed early like you intended, bedtime is much later than usual.

-Then because we know we have to get up and run we’re furious about not being asleep early, so it takes us ages to drop off.
-Once we do, the alarm seems to go off 30 minutes later.
+Then because you know you have to get up and run, you’re furious about not being asleep early, so it takes you ages to drop off.
+Once you do, the alarm seems to go off 30 minutes later.

-But no, we have decided to run Monday so let’s brave through.
+But no, you have decided to run Monday so brave through.
 But then it’s raining.
-Okay, we can wear a spray jacket.
-We go to put on the sneakers and the lace snaps.
-So do we.
-It’s the final straw and maybe the universe giving us a message we can’t ignore…
+Okay, you can wear a spray jacket.
+You go to put on the sneakers and the lace snaps.
+So do you.
+It’s the final straw and maybe the universe giving you a message you can’t ignore…

 But what has this got to do with children’s eating?